 Tired of searching flight award inventory for hours on end, only to be disappointed by the results?
-Let a relatively new tool do all of the heavy lifting for you.
+Let an online tool do all of the heavy lifting for you.
 Point.me searches dozens of award programs for flight award space on the route of your choosing, all at the click of a button.

 I put the website to the test.
-Here are my thoughts below.
+Here's my full review of Point.me.

 Page Contents